Proudly Celebrating our 20th Anniversary on the Net!

 1975 AFC Championship Steelers 16 vs Raiders 10

 To say there was bad blood in the 4th consecutive playoff meeting between the Steelers and Raiders would be an understatement.
 This was pure hatred at the height of perhaps the most bitter rivalry in the history of sports.
-For their part, the Raiders were full of cheap shots -- one of which landed Lynn Swann in an ambulance with a severe concussion -- and conspiracy theories about field conditions.
+For their part, the Raiders were full of cheap shots (one of which landed Lynn Swann in an ambulance with a severe concussion) and conspiracy theories about field conditions.
 But it was the defense, not the icy turf, which broke the heart of Al Davis.
 To me, the most amazing stat of this game is that Oakland moved the ball into Steelers territory 9 times through 3 quarters -- 5 times inside the 30 and twice inside the 20 -- and had ZERO points to show for it.
-Lambert recovered a post-season record 3 fumbles and Mike Wagner intercepted 2 Stabler passes in a slugfest which saw the Steelers clinging to a 3-0 lead after 2 quarters.
+Lambert recovered a post-season record 3 fumbles and Mike Wagner intercepted 2 Stabler passes in a slugfest which saw the Steelers clinging to a 3-0 lead after three quarters.
 But Pittsburgh's offense found paydirt twice in the final period, first on a beautiful improvisational run by Frano Harris for a 25-yard score (keyed by an outstanding crackback block by John Stallworth) and finally icing the game (pun intended) on a 20-yard Bradshaw to Stallworth TD strike to put Pittsburgh up 16-7 late in the contest.
-In the final moments of the game, Oakland kept fighting, narrowing the score to-16-10 with a field goal and recovering the ensuing onside kick with just 7 seconds remaining.
+In the final moments of the game, Oakland kept fighting, narrowing the score to 16-10 with a field goal and recovering the ensuing onside kick with just 7 seconds remaining.
 But time ran out on Cliff Branch at the Steeler 15 as the Steelers went on to their second consecutive Super Bowl.

 Super Bowl X Steelers 21 vs Cowboys 17

-Lynn Swann soars in the greatest big-game performance by any receiver ever!
+Lynn Swann soars in the greatest big-game performance by any receiver ever in one of the greatest Super Bowls ever played!
 Dallas turns a botched Steelers punt into a quick 7 points and in spite of Pittsburgh's statistical dominance, the Cowboys actually lead 10-7 after 3 quarters.
 But the 4th quarter is all Pittsburgh as the Steel Curtain and a rabid Jack Lambert shine in one of the most exciting Super Bowls of all time.
 Swann is clearly the star, hauling in 4 miraculous catches for 161 yards and the game-winning TD.
 But Lambert is a close 2nd for MVP in this one.
 I'm telling you, he just EXPLODES on people in a complete frenzy, screaming & yelling, flailing his arms, getting in people's faces.
 His body-slam of Cliff Harris gets a lot of press, but what Lambert did while the clock was running is much more impressive.
 There are a couple of solo tackles Lambert makes that sound like gunshots.
 This was in Jan. of '75, folks... there were no fancy-schmancy, high-tech mics to enhance the sound of the hits back then.
 He's just HAMMERING people.
 The tide turns in Pittsburgh's favor for good when Reggie Harrison blocks a punt for a safety early in the final period.
 A Gerela FG a shortly thereafter gives Pittsburgh a 12-10 lead and a brilliant Mike Wagner INT deep in Dallas territory sets up another Gerela FG a few plays later.
 The nail in the coffin is Lynn Swann's final catch of the afternoon, a picture-perfect 64-yard deep post from Bradshaw (voted "the Greatest Pass of All Time" by NFL Films) to give Pittsburgh an insurmountable 21-10 lead.
 Give Dallas credit... they fight until the bitter end, but Glen Edwards picks off Staubach's final desperation pass in the end zone as time expires.
 One of my absolute favorite games!
 Includes complete halftime show, plus lots of pregame & extensive postgame stuff, and even all of the old commercials.

 1976 Steelers 28 at Raiders 31